CodingAvenue/codestop-course-php-oop/content/Visibility/Visibility.q.md

 Which statement is true about visibility?

- - It adds a property and a method to a class.
+ - It adds a property or method to a class.

- - It declares a property and a method to a class.
+ - It declares a property or method to a class.

  - It creates a new object as an instance of a class.

  - It accesses the properties and methods within a class.

- - It defines the accessibility of a property and a method of a certain class.
+ - It defines the accessibility of a property or method of a certain class.

-/// type=SS, answer=[1]
+/// type=MS, answer=[2,3]

-What does the `public` visibility keyword do?
+What statements are true about the `public` visibility keyword?

- - It sets the accessibility of the class properties and methods everywhere.

  - It sets the accessibility of the properties and methods only within a class itself.

+ - Public properties and methods can be accessed by code outside or inside of a class.

- - It sets the accessibility of the properties and methods only within the object of a class.
+ - It sets the accessibility of the class properties and methods outside and inside of a class.

  - It sets the accessibility of the properties and methods only within a class itself and its child or parent classes.

  - It sets the accessibility of the properties and methods only to the instance of a class and its child or parent classes.

-/// type=SS, answer=[2]
+/// type=MS, answer=[2,3]

-Which statement best describes the `private` visibility keyword?
+Which statements correctly describe the `private` visibility keyword?

  - It sets the accessibility of the class properties and methods everywhere.

  - It sets the accessibility of the properties and methods only within a class itself.

- - It sets the accessibility of the properties and methods only within the object of a class.
+ - Private properties and methods can only be accessed by code defined within the class itself.

  - It sets the accessibility of the properties and methods only within a class itself and its child or parent classes.